Code-Institute-Submissions/mcgarry-CI_Milestone_01/README.md

 There are 5 main goals of the website:

 1. Create a valuable online presence
 2. Promote skills in a positive light
 3. Increase public awareness of abilities
 4. Increase requests for a copy of CV
 5. Connect with Github & Linked-in

 ### Scope

-This section determines what the users should be able to do on the website.
+This section determines what the users should be able to do on the website:

-Organised list of technologies and how competent I am with them on the Home page.
+1. Organised list of technologies and how competent I am with them on the Home page.

-Demonstrate finished examples of work.
+2. Demonstrate finished examples of work.

-Demonstrate finished examples of work and link to Github code examples.
+3. Demonstrate finished examples of work and link to Github code examples.

-Users can use "Request CV" button to make direct contact.
+4. Users can use "Request CV" button to make direct contact.

-Users can use contact page to make direct contact.
+5. Users can use contact page to make direct contact.